Aaron638/cpre491-senior-proj/docs/slicer.md

 **voxel_padding**: the padding beteen voxels in cm

-**defects**: 2D array of defects where each defect is an array coordinate points that describe where each defect is in the cube, if any of the

-arrays have -1 as a value in the array, that defect array is ignored
+**defects**: 2D array of defects where each defect is an array coordinate points that describe where each defect is in the cube.
+If any of the arrays have -1 as a value in the array, that defect array is ignored

 **defect_x_origin**: the origin x coordinate point of the defect